(Approved by the Vice President for Human Resources by authority of Executive Order No. 9)

 |d.||Unapproved Leave Without Pay

-Leave without pay may be considered "unapproved" when an employee is placed on leave without pay for reasons such as, but not limited to, unauthorized absence from work, tardiness, failure to provide required verification for the need for an absence.
+Leave without pay may be considered "unapproved" when an employee is placed on leave without pay for reasons such as, but not limited to, unauthorized absence from work, tardiness, failure to provide required verification for an absence.

 |a.||Parental Leave Entitlement